 As discussed above, any penalty proposed to be levied by the ERO or a Regional Entity is subject to review by the Commission.
-Application to the Commission for review, or the initiation of review by the Commission on its own motion, shall not operate as a stay of such penalty unless the Commission otherwise orders upon its own motion or upon application by the user, owner, or operator that is the subject of such penalty.
-As a general rule, the Commission must act within sixty days on an application for review of a penalty.
-After notice and hearing, the Commission may affirm, set aside, modify, or remand the proposed penalty.
-Review proceedings are public unless the Commission determines that a non-public proceeding is necessary and lawful.
+Application to the Commission for review, or the initiation of review by the Commission on its own motion, shall not operate as a stay of such penalty unless the Commission otherwise orders upon its own motion or upon application by the user, owner, or operator that is the subject of such penalty.644 As a general rule, the Commission must act within sixty days on an application for review of a penalty.645 After notice and hearing, the Commission may affirm, set aside, modify, or remand the proposed penalty.646 Review proceedings are public unless the Commission determines that a non-public proceeding is necessary and lawful.647

-Pursuant to section 215(e)(3) of the FPA, the Commission, on its own motion or in response to a complaint, may order compliance with a reliability standard and may impose a penalty against a user, owner, or operator of the bulk-power system if the Commission finds a violation of a reliability standard.
-FERC's reliability investigations are governed by FERC's Rules Relating to Investigations, found in section 1b of its regulations.
+Pursuant to section 215(e)(3) of the FPA, the Commission, on its own motion or in response to a complaint, may order compliance with a reliability standard and may impose a penalty against a user, owner, or operator of the bulk-power system if the Commission finds a revised Delegation Agreements between NERC and each Regional Entity to become effective January 1, 2016.
+See North Am.
+Elec.
+Reliability Corp., 153 FERC ¶ 61,135 (2015).